markobrkovic/markobrkovic/README.md

 ### Hi there, I'm Marko 👋

-## I'm a gamer, footballer and a developer!

 - 🚧 Currently working on Web3.0, a simple blockchain app to improve and learn new skills.
 - 🌱 Still fresh and motivated, graduated at the neuefische Web Development Bootcamp 1 year ago.
 - 🔍 Currently not looking for a Full-Time Job, but open for other inquiries.